 (9) Animals Born of Dogs.
 All offspring born of pit bull dogs in the city must be removed from the city within eight weeks of the birth of such animal.

-(f) Any person violating or permitting the violation of any provision of this section shall upon conviction in municipal court be fined a sum not less than $500.00 and not more than $1,000.00.
-In addition to the fine imposed, the court may sentence the defendant to imprisonment in the county jail for a period not to exceed 30 days.
-In addition, the court shall order the registration of the subject pit bull, if any, revoked and the dog removed from the city.
-Should the defendant refuse to remove the dog from the city, the municipal court judge shall find the defendant owner in contempt and order the immediate confiscation and impoundment of the animal.
+(n) Violations and Penalties.
+Any person violating or permitting the violation of any provision of this section shall upon conviction in municipal court be fined a sum not less than $500.00 and not more than $2,500.00.
+In addition to the fine imposed, the court may sentence the defendant to imprisonment in the county jail for a period not to exceed one year, or by both fine and imprisonment, at the decision of the court.
+In addition, the court shall order the Pit Bull immediately removed from the city.
+Should the defendant refuse to remove the Pit Bull from the city, the Municipal Court Judge shall find the defendant owner in contempt and order the immediate confiscation and impoundment of the animal.
 Each day that a violation of this section continues shall be deemed a separate offense.
 In addition to the foregoing penalties, any person who violates this section shall pay all expenses, including shelter, food, handling, veterinary care and testimony necessitated by the enforcement of this section.